 Baby Christmas Photo Props

-And let’s not forget the stockings and gift boxes.
+Let’s not forget the stockings and gift boxes.
 Nothing’s cuter than a newborn baby asleep in an oversized stocking.
-And if you’re little one is able to sit up on their own, put them in a cute, decorated gift box.
-Maybe add a little bow on top of their head, for good measure.
+If your little one can sit up on their own, put them in a cute, decorated gift box.
+Add a little bow on top of their heads for good measure.

 Now that we’ve gone over some popular toddler and baby Christmas photo ideas, take a shot at some of them.
-And if you don’t like any of these ideas or you’re feeling extra creative, come up with some of your own.
+If you don’t like any of these ideas or you’re feeling extra creative, come up with some of your own.
 We’d love to see some of your adorable photos.
-And remember to keep it simple, dress your kids in comfy and easy clothes.
-Keep your backdrops and props minimal and let your babies’ smiles shine.
-And good luck, if you’re taking on a big family photo session.
+Remember to keep it simple and dress your kids in comfy and easy clothes.
+Keep your backdrops and props minimal and let your babies’ smiles shine!